phiarchitect/otto/refs/Volvo-940-1990-1998-factory-workshop-manual/ELECTRONIC ENGINE CONTROLS.md

 timing can be controlled and that there is no need for the ignition setting to be adjusted.

-### Regina Engine Control and REX-1 Ignition Systems

-On the pulsewheel, there are 44 markings for the CKP sensor, 40 which are drilled holes to provide information to the ignition control unit.
-There are no holes at 2 of the markings.
-These are 90 degrees Before Top Dead Center (BTDC), for cylinders No. 1 and No. 4.
-Ignition timing is based on these markings and other information such as engine load and temperature.
-This means that ignition timing can be controlled and that there is no need for ignition setting to be adjusted.

-### Motronic Engine Control Systems

-The flywheel has a series of holes located on the top surface.
-As the holes pass the CKP sensor, the holes induce a voltage in the coil of the sensor.
-The passage of several holes generates an A/C signal, the frequency of which is a function of the number of holes passing per second and the voltage of which can vary between 0.1 and 55 vdc, depending on engine speed and temperature.

-At 90°TDC for cylinder 1 there is a longer hole.
-When the longer gap passes the sensor, the voltage stops, and the ECM can calculate camshaft position.

 ## Sensor Removal and Installation Procedure